-Hyatt's damages in this case should be minimal, and Hyatt should not be required to pay Righthaven's attorneys' fees or costs.
+Hyatt's damages in this case should be minimal, and he should not be required to pay Righthaven's attorney's fees and costs.
 Righthaven's entire model for existence is highly suspect under prevailing copyright law in this District, especially with respect to the rights it acquires, if any, from Stephens Media, and what right they give Righthaven to sue alleged infringers.
 Righthaven protects nothing but itself and serves no purpose but to sue others who may have valid defenses to infringement but, as in this case, cannot afford to raise them.
-It has no interest in producing or protecting the market for original content.
+It has no interest in producing or protecting the market for original content, and in fact exists solely to profit from it.
 Righthaven is so divorced from the original works that its actual damages are so minimal that even nominal damages will be far out of proportion with Righthaven's actual harm.
-Similarly, as a litigation-creating machine, an award of attorneys' fees to Righthaven would effectively be a double recovery.
+Similarly, as a litigation-creating machine, an award of attorney's fees to Righthaven would effectively be a double recovery.

-Because of the complete and utter lack of harm experienced by Righthaven in such cases, the damages it seeks via settlement and now by the pending Motion (Doc. # 17) are far out of proportion to its actual financial harm.
+Because of the complete and utter lack of harm experienced by Righthaven in such cases, the damages it seeks via settlement and now by the pending Motion (Doc. # 17) are impermissible.
 The proportions of Righthaven's desired recovery compared to its actual harm are beyond those that have been authorized by the Supreme Court, and due process compels their reduction.
 As in Tenenbaum and Thomas-Rassett, willful infringer cases that did not have the compelling First Amendment defenses available to Hyatt and similarly situated defendants, this Court should set a defined limit as to what due process will allow for recovery, and that limit should be as close as possible to the Copyright Act's statutory minimum damages of \$750.
 As for Righthaven's request to have the Court order <1ce.org>'s turnover from Hyatt to Righthaven, such a remedy is not available in this case.